 Days 8-12 – Optional Extension 1: Northern Peru

 A short flight from Cusco or Puerto Maldonado, via Lima, takes you to the far north of Peru, and the city of Iquitos.
 The area is full of birds found here and nowhere else on the planet, including white-winged guan, long-whiskered owlet, scarlet-banded barbet and marvellous spatuletail.
-Kolibri Expeditions run several short tours in the area, aiming to see the key species.
+Several short tours available in the area, aiming to see the key species.
+Local wildlife specialists: Green Tours, Kolibri Expeditions

 Photo credit: Marvellous spatuletail, Kolibri Expeditions